Trail Report & Map

 Individual Trail Conditions:

-Ousel Falls Trail: Most of the trail is drying out well and is a great hike right now.
+Ousel Falls Trail: The trail is a great hike right now.
 Water levels are on the rise and the Falls should be growing by the day.
 Take a raincoat for all mist coming off the falls, but please don’t get too close as the power of water is immense!
+Need a longer hike, reports have been coming in that Yellowmule is free of snow for a few miles beyond the falls.

 Ousel Falls Road Trail (Town Center to Ousel Falls Trailhead): The trail is dried out and good for walking and biking.
-Its gravel tread is firm and dries quickly if it rains or snows this weekend.
+Its gravel tread is firm and suitable for use during the rain.

 Black Diamond Trail: Clear and dry!
 Soft trail surfaces may return if it rains hard all weekend, so please use responsibly.